MEET OUR TEAM

 she/her

-Kerry O'Brien is a second-year PhD student in the Basic & Applied Social Psychology program at the CUNY Graduate Center.
+Kerry O'Brien is a third-year PhD student in the Basic & Applied Social Psychology program at the CUNY Graduate Center.
 Kerry's research focuses on romantic relationships in the home, and how unbalanced divisions of domestic labor can negatively impact cohabitating couples.
 She is particularly interested in examining how women's tendency to shoulder the majority of the "invisible" domestic labor, such as household management, can reduce trust in their partners.
 Kerry graduated from Skidmore College in 2020 with a BA in Psychology, and now lives in Brooklyn with her partner and their cat, Sesame.

 Amy Wang